CHAPTER TEN (Draft)

 Without accepting responsibility for making community dependable, we are living in our imagination.
 And if we wish to influence the future, we need to engage with those who most appear to differ from us.
 Will Rogers once said: “People’s minds are changed through observation and not through argument.”
 Benjamin Franklin, who had a way of getting straight to the point, put it this way: “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 New perspectives will always be personal.
 Learning may surprise us, but our thinking will always be under our own control.
-No one can tell us we must change.
-It will happen when we apply our intelligence and creativity to meeting an unknown future with friends and neighbors who are prepared to do the same.
+No one can tell us we need to change.
 To seek order in the world around us will go hand-in-hand with healing damaged trust.
-Responsibility, trustworthiness, dependability can only be learned and lived, in direct relationships with real people and real problems.
+Responsibility, trustworthiness, dependability can only be learned and lived, in direct interpersonal relationships with real people and real problems.

 Making a commitment to stay positive requires considerable resolve.
 But, holding to a constructive vision, staying focused on purpose, and building trustworthy relationships will make a very big difference.
 The negativity we see around us may appear powerful and it may be destructive, but it can only survive over time in the absence of constructive action.
-Negativity and manipulation only have the energy we grant them.
-However limited our self-confidence may be, when we set ourselves on a practical path, offering encouragement to others with courage and determination, we become the light that defeats darkness.
+Negativity only has the energy we give it.
+As limited as our self-confidence may be, when we set ourselves on a practical path, offering encouragement to others with courage and determination, we become the light that defeats darkness.

 Americans have avoided personal responsibility for the foundations of civilized life for a long time.
 We will continue to do so at our peril.